Home » San Diego » Tips for visiting San Diego Zoo with kids

 The Northern Frontier consists of animals such as the Arctic Fox, Mountain Lion, Polar Bear, Reindeer, Zebra, etc.

-In here, your child is sure to spend a lot of time at the Polar Bear Plunge.
+Here, your child will spend much time at the Polar Bear Plunge.

 Infant looks at Polar Bears